Cranks and cams

 a back-and-forth motion of your hand into rotary motion in the generator.

-Photo by Robert J. Fluegel courtesy of US Navy.
+Photo by Robert J. Fluegel courtesy of US Navy and

 Engines that make their power with pistons usually need a way of converting back-and-forth (reciprocating) motion into round-and-round (rotational) motion—a way of driving a wheel, in other words.
 Most engines use cranks to do this.
 A crank is simply an off-center connection that provides energy to (or takes energy from) a rotating wheel.
 As the crank pushes back and forth, the wheel rotates (or vice-versa).
 In this example, as the red wheel rotates, the green crank pushes the black and blue connecting rods back and forth, converting the wheel's rotary motion into reciprocal motion.
 So the red wheel moves round, but the blue rod moves back and forth.